What is AEO? Answer Engine Optimization Explained (2026)

 SEO is built to earn visibility in search results pages.
 It optimizes pages for crawlability, indexing, relevance, authority, and click-through potential.
 AEO is built to earn inclusion in machine-generated answers.
 It optimizes content for extractability, citation potential, factual clarity, and answer-level trust.

-- AEO gets your content selected.
+- SEO gets your content discovered; AEO gets it selected.

-- AEO optimizes answers.
+- SEO optimizes pages; AEO optimizes answers.

-- AEO measures mentions, citations, share of answer, and downstream influence.
+- SEO measures ranking and traffic; AEO measures mentions, citations, and share of answer.

-For teams already doing strong technical SEO, content operations, and authority building, AEO is not a reset.
-It is a refinement.
-It requires tighter answers, clearer information architecture, stronger entity consistency, and better evidence signals.
-That is why the best modern programs treat AEO, SEO, and GEO as a connected stack, not competing silos.
+For teams already doing strong technical SEO, AEO is a refinement, not a reset: tighter answers, clearer information architecture, and better evidence signals.
+The best programs treat AEO, SEO, and GEO as a connected stack — an extension of AI SEO, not a replacement.
+Search engines decide what deserves visibility; AI systems decide what deserves to be quoted, synthesized, or recommended.

 Goals, metrics, and ranking signals

 Because of that, the metrics change.
-SEO teams monitor rankings, impressions, CTR, sessions, and revenue.
-AEO teams still care about business outcomes, but they add answer-specific indicators such as citation rate, mention share, source inclusion, answer sentiment, and assisted conversions.
-“Rank #3” is meaningful in SEO.
-“Mentioned in 28% of tracked prompts on ChatGPT and Perplexity” is more meaningful in AEO.
+SEO teams monitor rankings, impressions, CTR, and revenue.
+AEO teams add answer-specific indicators such as citation rate, mention share, and answer sentiment.

 Will AEO replace SEO?